-Click Here for further information on modules/subject.
+Click here for further information on modules/subject.

-This video describes the MSc Clinical Speech and Language Studies and Postgraduate Diploma in Dysphagia
+This video outlines the programme details for the programmes in Clinical Speech and Language Studies and Dysphagia at Trinity College Dublin.

 Dr. Ciarán Kenny

 Applicants should hold at least 2.1 Honours degree in Clinical Speech and Language Studies or an equivalent qualification in Speech and Language Therapy.
 Those without a qualification in Speech and Language Therapy/Speech-Language Pathology should not apply.

 Candidates who are not native English speakers and have not completed a degree through the English language must provide an IELTS score of at least 6.5 in each category.
 Trinity prefers the IELTS qualification, but will accept alternative tests provided by global organisations.

 Students will be required to undergo Garda Vetting, you can learn more at: www.tcd.ie/students/orientation/undergraduates/garda-vetting.php

 Click here for a full list of postgraduate fees.